Chinese Surname Search Symposium: Chan Family Case Study 12/3/2024

 Please bring a laptop with three scanned photos loaded that you wish to restore.
 If you do not have scanned photos, we will scan them at the seminar—bring a flash drive to transfer the images to your laptop.
 Laptops may be available for checkout on a “first come, first served” basis with a Hayward Library card.

-Ron is a seasoned lecturer on family history documentation principles, captivating audiences worldwide at Genealogy Workshops and libraries.
-As a published genealogy author, he has a passion for storytelling and teaching innovative methods to breathe life into ancestral tales.
-Ron is the Founder of the Bay Area Chinese Genealogy Group, dedicated to preserving ancestral stories.
-He’s also a co-founder of the Chinese American GI Project, ensuring the legacies of veterans are not lost, forgotten or ignored.
-Ron shares with you how to capture and share family struggles of the past so future generations embrace, remember and
+Ron is a seasoned lecturer on family history documentation best practices, captivating audiences worldwide at genealogy workshops and libraries across the San Francisco Bay Area.
+As a published genealogy author, he has a passion for storytelling and teaches innovative technologies to bring ancestral tales to life.
+Ron is the Founder and Executive Director of the Bay Area Chinese Genealogy Group, dedicated to preserving ancestral stories.
+He is also a co-founder of the Chinese American GI Project, ensuring that veterans’ legacies are not lost, forgotten, or ignored.
+Ron shares with you how to capture and share family struggles of the past so future generations can embrace, remember, and learn from those who came before.

 Very thorough, lots of examples.
 Left me with the impression that I can do this too.“